Kauê (footballer, born 1995)

-Kauê da Silva, commonly known as Kauê, is a Brazilian footballer who plays as a midfielder for Atlético Goianiense, on loan from Coimbra.
+Kauê da Silva, commonly known as Kauê, is a Brazilian footballer who plays as a midfielder for Serra.

 Career

 Kauê spent his early career playing the lower divisions of Campeonato Mineiro, representing Uberaba, Ipatinga, Guarani-MG and Coimbra.
 In 2019 he helped Coimbra to become champion of the Campeonato Mineiro Módulo II, and earned himself a loan to Atlético Goianiense until the end of the 2019 Campeonato Brasileiro Série B season.

 He made his national league debut in the Série B game against Cuiabá on 11 June 2019, coming on as a last minute substitute in the 1–0 win.